Pain in 3D: Generating Controllable Synthetic Faces for Automated Pain Assessment: Abstract

-We further introduce \textbf{ViTPain}, a Vision Transformer–based cross-modal distillation framework in which a heatmap-trained teacher guides a student trained on RGB images, enhancing accuracy, interpretability, and clinical reliability.
+We further introduce \textbf{ViTPain}, a Vision Transformer–based framework leveraging cross-attention with a neutral reference face to achieve identity-aware pain estimation.
 Together, 3DPain and ViTPain establish a controllable, diverse, and clinically grounded foundation for generalizable automated pain assessment.